How To Tell If You Have A Cataract

 What Happens During A Cataract Evaluation?

-During a consultation at Wilmington Eye, one of our exceptionally skilled physicians will be happy to help you determine the procedure that is right for your eyes.
-With the latest diagnostic tools and the experience that comes with being an area leader in cataract surgery and other forms of eye care, our surgeons deliver superior results.
-Our office is proud to welcome patients from Wilmington as well as Myrtle Beach, New Bern, Jacksonville, and elsewhere in eastern North and South Carolina.
-To learn more about cataract surgery with Lifestyle IOLs, schedule your consultation today.
+During a cataract evaluation at Wilmington Eye, one of our exceptionally skilled physicians will be happy to help you determine if cataract surgery is right for you.
+With the latest diagnostic tools and the experience that comes with being an area leader in cataract surgery, our surgeons deliver superior results.

-During cataract surgery, your surgeon will make two small incisions on the side of the cornea, the clear, dome-shaped surface that covers the front of the eye.
-After making these incisions, they’ll construct a small circular opening in the membrane around the cataract.
+During cataract surgery, your surgeon will make two small incisions on the side of the cornea, the clear, outermost layer of your eye.
+After making these incisions, your surgeon will then construct a small circular opening in the membrane around the cataract.
 This is called a capsulorhexis.
 Your surgeon will then insert a tiny probe that emits ultrasound waves to soften and break up the clouded lens so that it can be removed by suction, known as phacoemulsification.
-Once the cataract is removed, an intraocular lens implant (IOL) will be inserted in the same tiny incision, unfolded, and set into place.
+Once the cataract is removed, an artificial lens, also known as an intraocular lens implant (IOL), will be inserted in the same tiny incision, unfolded, and set into place.